Igora

 Igora is a year-round resort in the Leningrad Oblast, Russia.
 There's a multifunctional area for outdoor activities and spa complex.
 The resort is located on the 54th kilometer of the Priozersky highway, in the Priozersky District of Leningrad Oblast, in the immediate vicinity of the village of Sosnovo.
-It is named after local Lake Igora.
+It is named after the local Lake Igora.

 History

 The resort was opened on January 28, 2006, with Ozon LLC as its original owner.